 It is a requirement of the Archdiocese and Church Law that couples intending to marry should give a minimum of three month’s notice to the priest.

 Please ensure that the priest and the Church are available before making other firm wedding arrangements.

 When booking your wedding ceremony you can request a Wedding Service (without Mass) which will be performed by our Permanent Deacon, Rev Mr Malachy McElmeel, subject to his availability.

 Couples will fill in a PRE-NUPTIAL ENQUIRY with the Priest.
 This form includes details of Baptism, Confirmation and Freedom to marry.

 It is requirement of the diocese that all Couples attend a Pre-Marriage Course.
-Details of these courses are available in the Parish Bulletin and also from ACCORD – Tel: 028 3833 4781 (10am – 4pm) or on their website http://accord-ni.co.uk
+Details of these courses are available from ACCORD – Tel: 028 3833 4781 (10am – 4pm) or on their website http://accord-ni.co.uk